Table of Contents

 How to Unclog a Sink Drain at Home

 When you have a slow drain, avoid the urge to use chemical drain cleaners.
 Drain cleaners dissolve blockages, but they can also damage your pipes.
-If you constantly use drain cleaner, you are effectively reducing the life expectancy of your plumbing system.
+If you constantly use drain cleaner to unclog kitchen or shower drains, you are effectively reducing the life expectancy of your plumbing system.
 Instead of using drain cleaners, here are a few proactive steps you can take that will reduce the risk for clogs.

 Reduce the Risk